-However, friends of ours realised, during the pandemic, that a motorhome would be a perfect way to have a socially distanced staycation, to explore the many exceptional places on our doorsteps.
+However, friends of mine realised, during the pandemic, that a motorhome would be a perfect way to have a socially distanced staycation, to explore the many exceptional places on our doorsteps.
 They noticed that there were limited opportunities for families, couples and individuals in Shetland to hire out a motorhome and so Explore Shetland Motorhome Hire was born.

 It’s everything you need in one moving, cosy, warm, spacious home for the perfect outdoor adventure – even in January at 60 degrees North.
 It’s like camping, but warmer and tidier with your own personal shower and toilet.

-Our wee adventure
+My wee adventure

 Uyea is one of my favourite places in Shetland to mountain bike, but this was the first time I’d been when the tide was completely in and Uyea was a cut off island.

 It was cold, although the weather stayed dry, so I didn’t stick around long before heading back to the motorhome to warm up, eat lunch, and plan my next outdoor adventure.